teemupaloniemi/gronto/README.md

                  Graphs because they are nice to visualize.
 Graphs because the ACM ontology is a tree.

-       2. Schedule courses based on prerequisites (and semester limits).
+       - Schedule courses based on prerequisites (and semester limits).
            - SMT
                - There exists lots of literature on University Course Scheduling Problem or UCSP and the likes.
 From the two class of solutions, exact or heuristic, we prefer exact.
 USCP is a combinatorial problem and we just want something neat that performs better than brute force search.
-We could push for even better performace with i.e. optimization methods, but SMT has many different implementations, is simple, well maintained, understandable and it generalizes well to this class of problems.
+We could push for even better performace with methods described in [Xiang et.al.](https://doi.org/10.1016/j.eswa.2024.123383), but SMT has many different implementations, is simple, well maintained, understandable and it generalizes well to this class of problems.

        - Racket, I guess I just wanted to learn racket better?